alastair-droop/apdMisc/README.md

 # Install devtools from CRAN (if necessary):
 install.packages("devtools")

-# Use devtools to install marginLines:
+# Use devtools to install apdMisc:
 devtools::install_github("alastair-droop/apdMisc")
 ~~~